adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/Instructions.md

   * Be sure that the path in the src attribute above points to the location of the minified xapiwrapper.min.js and SCORMToXAPIFunctions.js file.
 This location assumes that one directory up from the SCO location, that there is a Shared/JavaScript directory with your JavaScript files.

-The complete list of SCO launch files for this step (and the following) are included below:
+The complete list of SCO launch files for this step (and the following) is included below:

    * /Assessments/assess_q1.html
    * /Assessments/assess_q2.html